Skip to main content

 Overview

 Gumloop connects to external services like Gmail, Slack, Salesforce, and more.
-Apps are how you authenticate these connections securely.
+Connectors are how you authenticate these connections securely.
 You can connect multiple accounts for each service and choose which one to use in each agent or flow.

-Personal Apps
+Personal Connectors

 Private to you.
 Perfect for individual work, testing, and personal accounts.

-Team Apps
+Team Connectors

 Shared with your team.
 Ideal for collaborative agents and flows where everyone uses the same account.

-Personal vs Team Apps
+Personal vs Team Connectors

 Who can use?Only youAll team members